Mosaic image of Vergil.

 ordering information

-Wheelock’s Latin Reader, newly revised and updated by Richard A. LaFleur, is the ideal text for any intermediate-level Latin course.
+Wheelock’s Latin Reader, newly revised and updated by Richard A. LaFleur,is the ideal text for students who have completed Wheelock's 6th or 7th editions or for any intermediate-level Latin course.
 You’ll find a rich selection of prose and poetry from a wide range of classical authors, as well as briefer passages from medieval and Latin writers, each presented in the Latin in which it was originally written.

 Useful features include extensive notes; a complete Latin-English vocabulary; maps of ancient Italy, Greece, and the Roman Empire; and numerous photographs illustrating aspects of classical culture, mythology, and history featured in the readings.